gggevorgyan/file_md5_provider_api/README.md

-# Asynchronous Tasks with FastAPI and Celery

-Example of how to handle background processes with FastAPI, Celery, and Docker.
+# File MD5 provider with persistent Storage

+### It provides two endpoins
+1. /upload/ for file upload and provides ID for further access to result
+2. /md5?task_id="<id_provided_by_fist_step>" provides info about task status and result
+3. There are simple front end interface to play with it  [http://localhost:8000](http://localhost:8000)

 ### Quick Start